mattpupa/mattpupa/work.markdown

 - Selected to be an analyst on Constant Contact Toolkit start-up initiative that focused on redefining Constant Contact’s product offering and positioning in the small business market
 - Implemented iteration-based A/B testing that enabled quick decision making and supported continuous product improvements
 - Performed ad-hoc analysis to better understand levers of customer conversion and retention
-- Met with CEO and senior management twice a week to present findings and make recommendations forproduct/service improvements‍<br>
+- Met with CEO and senior management twice a week to present findings and make recommendations for product/service improvements‍<br>
 ‍‍<br>‍
 ‍‍<br>
 ### WHAT I'VE STUDIED